Girl Giant and the Monkey King

-Girl Giant and the Monkey King is a book written by Van Hoang, published by the Roaring Brook Press.
+Girl Giant and the Monkey King is a fantasy novel written by Van Hoang, published by the Roaring Brook Press.
 The story follows an 11-year-old girl named Thom Ngho who has superhuman strength, able to move large vehicles bigger than her size.
 To get rid of her ability, she makes a deal with the Monkey King, a legendary trickster which she accidentally released from his 500-year sentence.
 A sequel, Girl Giant and the Jade War, was published in December 2021.